asibic/glassalpha/site/docs/examples/german-credit-audit.md

-# German Credit Audit Tutorial
+# German Credit audit tutorial

 Complete walkthrough of performing a comprehensive ML audit on the German Credit dataset using GlassAlpha.
 This tutorial demonstrates credit risk model evaluation with fairness analysis for regulatory compliance.